-In March 2011, CI received a three-year, $2 million grant commitment from the Northrop Grumman Foundation to support the development of ECO Classroom, a nationwide teacher professional development program designed to equip teachers so they can inspire students to pursue science and technical careers and become our next generation of environmental stewards and innovators.
+In 2011, Conservation International received a three-year, US$ 2 million grant commitment from the Northrop Grumman Foundation to support the development of ECO Classroom, a nationwide teacher professional development program designed to equip teachers so they can inspire students to pursue science and technical careers and become our next generation of environmental stewards and innovators.

-LEARN MORE: CI's work with the Northrop Grumman Corporation
+LEARN MORE: Our work with the Northrop Grumman Corporation

 The Northrop Grumman Foundation supports diverse and sustainable national-level programs that enhance the education experience for students and provide teachers with the training and tools they need to be successful in the classroom.